-The hairy Creek rad-lords originally ascended from four riverbanks Victoria-wide, merging in Melbourne to share tales of nature, fiction, friction, and the world in which we all exist.
-With influences spanning across a diverse range of musical styles - alt rock, prog, psych, blues, folk, jazz & 60’s/70’s pop - it’s in the band’s framework to deliver an unforgettable experience, filled with timeless beats, wild rhythms, and captivating guitars.
+The hairy Creek radlords have ascended from riverbanks Victoria-wide, merging in Melbourne to share their tales of nature, fiction, friction, and the world in which we all exist.
+Kicking things off as a guitar-centric force, reminiscent of late 60’s/early 70’s southern blues rock, the 4-piece has since diversified their sound with an added blend of psychedelic folk, alt rock, and prog.
+It’s in the band’s framework to deliver an unforgettable experience, filled with fresh melodies, wild rhythms, and captivating guitars.

-Creek has given audiences a run for their money on many stages throughout Australia.
-The boys have been working their way into the festival circuit, making themselves heard at events the likes of Mojo Burning (2019), Queenscliff Music Festival (2017), Folk, Rhythm & Life Festival (2016 & 2018), Echuca-Moama Winter Blues Festival (2019 - 2017).
-With a sound that can either work with the grain or fight against it in a rock’n’roll context, Creek have a certain adaptability which enables them to fit bills of varying style.
-In the past, they’ve cranked the amps up to support Aussie icons Shannon Noll and Chocolate Starfish, and have made light of their creativity when supporting alternative acts the likes of 1000Mods.
-The band have toured state and country-wide; and wherever they’ve been, they’ve never failed to get people on board.
+The boys have been working the festival circuit, making themselves heard at events the likes of Queenscliff Music Fest, Mojo Burning, Byron Bay Guitar Fest, Folk, Rhythm & Life Festival, and Echuca-Moama Winter Blues Festival.
+With a sound that can either follow the grain or fight against it, Creek possess a certain adaptability that has appropriated them for a range of different bills.
+In the past, they’ve cranked it to support Oz icons The Black Sorrows, Chocolate Starfish, and Shannon Noll; and have shed light of their experimental edge when supporting alternative acts the likes of Greek stoner-rock heavyweights 1000Mods.

 Dylan ~ guitar, vocals, microkorg

 Mason ~ drums, vocals